 July is also the midpoint of the year, starting the second half of the modern calendar.
 But what else is there to know about the seventh month?
-Here are some interesting facts about July worth knowing.
+Here are some fun facts about July worth knowing.

 July is likely when you will start seeing crop circles appearing!
 This has been happening for a very long time, no matter what UFO enthusiasts might tell you!
 It’s thought that crop circles have been emerging in July since at least the 1970s.

 There are two zodiac signs which claim July as their host month – if you were born in July, you’re either a Cancer (crab), or a Leo (lion).

 July’s name comes from Julius Caesar, who was actually born towards the start of the month.
 It was originally known as Quintillis based on the ancient Roman calendar but was renamed in honour of the emperor.